 5. To check Login Button and cancel button functionality

-Finally, I would like to summarize the difference as below:
+Finally, I would like to summarize the difference between test scenario vs test case:

 |Test Cases||Test Scenarios|

 |What it is =>||A concept which provides detailed information what to test, steps to be taken and expected result of the same||A concept which provides one-line information about what to test.|

 |It’s about =>||It’s more about documenting details.||It’s more about thinking and discussing details.|